 Disclosure: Some of the links on this page are affiliate links.
 We only promote affiliate programs that we believe will be relevant and useful to Easy WP Guide readers.
 If you follow an affiliate link to a company or product and then end up buying something, I get a small percentage of the sale for referring you.
 No need to worry though, your price doesn’t change, so you don’t pay any more for the product or service.
 Buying stuff you were going to get anyway through affiliate links is a great way to support this site and keep it running.

 One of the most important things you can do for your site, is to run it on decent hosting.
 Your website hosting needs to be reliable as well as have great support.
 This site is running on the seriously powerful Managed VPS Hosting from Conetix.
 Conetix delivers one of Australia's best web hosting platforms.

 There are a lot of really badly coded themes out there (unfortunately).
 When buying your new theme, make sure it's from a reliable theme shop.
 A theme shop that takes care when developing themes and codes them using WordPress best practices.

-It's easy to create fantastic looking layouts now with a variety of powerful, drag ‘n drop Page Builders.
+It's easy to create fantastic looking layouts now with a variety of powerful, drag ‘n drop Page Builders, and when it comes to choose which one to use, these three are the top contenders.